 - Click New exercise and fill in a title.

-- Click more_horiz-icon and select Script editor.
-A modal will open.
+- Click more_horiz-icon and select Code editor.
+A new dialogue will open.

 - You can write your code in the black input field.
-Fill in the answer as the Keyed_Response variable and fill in the wrong answer options in the All_Detractors list.
+Fill in the answer as the Correct_Response variable and fill in the wrong answer options in the All_Distractors list.

 - Click Run and the code will be tested.